Skip to content

 • Reboot if required.
 (Usually required.)

-• Verify that you now have an Ubuntu distro set as default by running wsl.exe -l -v
+• Verify that you have an Ubuntu distro set as default by running wsl.exe -l -v.

-If you already have WSL2 but don’t have an Ubuntu distro, install one by running wsl.exe --install Ubuntu.
+If you have WSL2 but not an Ubuntu distro, install one by running wsl.exe --install Ubuntu.
+If this doesn’t work, see manual installation and troubleshooting.

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072;